 Here’s how I’ve decided to fudge the numbers.

 I add up all the properties equity and values.
 Zillow is fairly accurate for these condos as it has a lot of data points to work with.
 Next I calculate an equity-to-value ratio.
-In short, this is the percentage of the property value that we own.
-I then calculate the rents of all the properties if they were owned free and clear.
-Thus we can say that we are “banking” (in a completely fudgy sense) a percentage of the rent that we would expect to have in the future.
+In short, this is the percentage of the property value that we own vs. the bank.
+I then calculate the rents of all the properties as if they were owned free and clear.
+Thus we can say that we are “banking” (in a completely fudgey sense) a percentage of the rent that we would expect to have in the future.

-If you are confused (and you probably are), calculating cash flow of cash flowless real estate explains it in more detail.
+If you are confused (and you probably are), this article on calculating cash flow of cash flowless real estate explains it in more detail.

-In the previous report, the rental property income was $1,442.
-This number usually moves slowly, but with increased rent it went up $59/mo., which is great!
-This number only changes if one of two things happen: 1) The value of the properties go up a lot.
-2) We change the rents.
-I don’t control the housing market.
+In the previous report, the rental property income was $1,533.
+This number usually moves slowly, but a $39 jump is significant.
+This number only changes if one of two things happen: 1) The properties go up in value.
+2) We charge more for rent.
+I don’t control the housing market, so I can’t change much here.
 Tenants are typically locked in for at least a year.
-The monthly paying off of the mortgages creates a little equity over time.
+The monthly paying down of the mortgages creates some equity each month.

+Slow and steady wins this race.
 My hope is that by the end of this year, we’ll be looking at having 50% of the equity with $3,325 in rent or $1662.50 a month in fudged alternative income.
+It should be close as we’ve moved from 43.32% at the beginning of the year to 47.28% in 5 months.

 3. Dividend Income